 Planning for the Orange-Fish Tunnel part of the project began in 1963, including aerial photography, geological mapping and the drilling of nearly 300 exploratory boreholes.

 Entire work camps – essentially full towns – had to be created from scratch.
 At its peak, the building of the tunnel would involve a workforce of 5 000 locals and foreigners from all over the world – including junior and senior engineers from Britain, France, Italy, Portugal, Spain and Belgium.

 The tunnel construction was considered too huge a project to entrust to one civil engineering contractor to handle, and was split into three.

-An Italian company worked on the inlet section (the town became known as Oviston – a shortening of Oranje-Vis-Tonnel).
-A South African company handled the middle section (based at a work town called Midshaft), and a French company took on the outlet at a town called Teebus, named after the nearby mountain shaped like an old-fashioned tea cannister.
+A French company worked on the inlet section (the town became known as Oviston – a shortening of Oranje-Vis-Tonnel).
+A South African company handled the middle section (based at a work town called Midshaft), and an Italian company took on the outlet at a town called Teebus, named after the nearby mountain shaped like an old-fashioned tea cannister.